 Sun Safety Practices:

 We have a sun safe practice and all children must wear hats (wide brimmed) when sunny.
-The wide brimmed sun hat can be purchased from the school office.
+The East Taieri wide brimmed sun hat can be purchased from the school office.
 These must be worn during Terms 1 and 4.

 Health Nurse/Vision and Hearing:

 The public Health Nurse calls at the school regularly and she may be contacted through the school office.
-Also our Vision and Hearing Technician visits the school once a term to test new entrants and other referrals.
+Also our Vision and Hearing Technician visits the school throughout the year.